 For the second time in a row, DKB is awarded for a particularly successful social bond.
 The renowned specialist magazine for sustainable finance - "Environmental Finance" - together with an independent 30-member jury of the world's most important sustainable investors has awarded DKB's Blue Social Bond (DE000SCB002) with the Innovation Award.
 The issue thus underlines DKB's Blue Sustainability concept, which goes beyond purely ecological issues and focuses on people and thus also on social goals.

 DKB issued its first unsecured green bond in June 2016.
-The bond, with a volume of EUR 500 billion and a term of 5 years, was very well received by the market and signed by over 200 investing institutions.
+The bond, with a volume of EUR 500 million and a term of 5 years, was very well received by the market and signed by over 200 investing institutions.